jrochkind/attr_json/README.md

-You can of course combine `array`, `default`, `store_key`, and `container_attribute` params however you like, with whatever types you like: symbols resolvable with `ActiveModel::Type.lookup`, or any valid [ActiveModel::Type](https://apidock.com/rails/ActiveRecord/Attributes/ClassMethods/attribute) like object, built-in or custom.
-(For now, arg checking says it must actually be an instance of an `ActiveModel::Type::Value` subclass).
+You can of course combine `array`, `default`, `store_key`, and `container_attribute` params however you like, with whatever types you like: symbols resolvable with `ActiveModel::Type.lookup`, or any [ActiveModel::Type::Value](https://apidock.com/rails/ActiveRecord/Attributes/ClassMethods/attribute) subclass, built-in or custom.

 ## Querying